-NOTE: If button is GREEN the option is ENABLED.
-If button is BLUE option is DISABLED.
+Note: If button is GREEN, the option is ENABLED.
+If button is BLUE, option is DISABLED.

-Figure 7.21: Auto Start Setup Screen
+Figure 53: Auto Start Setup Screen

-Table 7.18: Auto-Start Setup Screen Elements
+Table 38: Auto-Start Setup Screen Elements

-more restar a state of the control o Screen Element Description Auto-Start Enable This option will set the converter to start automatically after a programmed delay after power is applied or after a fault occurs.
+Screen Element Description Auto-Start Enable This option will set the converter to start automatically after a programmed delay after power is applied or after a fault occurs.
 This option is on by default.
 Select number of faults Allows user to select number of faults allowed to occur before auto start option is disabled.
-Select time frequency Allows user to select the time allowed between faults before auto start option is disabled Disable Auto-Start Limit The disable auto start limit button will disable the frequency limit or the number of allowed unit auto-starts after a fault is detected.
-Start Delay The start delay is the time in seconds the active filter will wait after a power up or after a fault before auto starting the harmonic and/or power factor correction if the auto start feature is enabled.
+Select time frequency Allows user to select the time allowed between faults before auto start option is disabled.
+Disable Auto-Start Limit The disable auto start limit button will disable the frequency limit or the number of allowed unit auto-starts after a fault is detected.
+Start Delay The start delay is the time in seconds the active filter will wait after a power up or after a fault before auto starting the harmonic and/or power factor correction, if the auto start feature is enabled.
 Fault Reset Delay The fault reset delay is the time in seconds the active filter will wait after a fault is detected prior to attempting to auto-clear the fault and restart harmonic and/or power factor correction if the auto-start feature is enabled.
 Back Takes user back to the Tech Setup screen.